 The government has been unable to adequately protect populations in the north from the threat posed by Boko Haram or to prevent recurring inter-communal violence in central Nigeria.
 The security forces' acts of arbitrary detention and extra-judicial killing of suspected Boko Haram members violate international human rights law.
 In spite of the government's deployment of additional forces in the north under the state of emergency, Boko Haram attacks have increased.

 The government of Nigeria is struggling to uphold its Responsibility to Protect and needs the ongoing support of the international community.

-Last Updated: 14 February 2014
+Last Updated: 9 April 2014